django/django/docs/asgi.rst

 Response Chunk
 ''''''''''''''

 Must be sent after an initial Response.
+If ``ChannelFull`` is encountered, wait and try again later.

 Channel: ``http.response!``